 • Typically have no more than 2,000 square feet

 • Not have an in-ground swimming pool

 • Not have a market value that exceeds the loan limit for the area

-Typically, no down payment is required, although if borrowers have more assets than are allowed, they may need to use part of them toward the purchase.
+Typically no down payment is required, although borrowers who have more assets than are allowed may need to use part of them toward the purchase.
 The rate is fixed and, when taking payment assistance into account, could be as low as 1%.
-The payback time can be up to 33 years, or 38 years for applicants with very low income.
+The repayment term can be up to 33 years, or 38 years for applicants with very low income.

-Funds can be used to purchase a home, as well as to build, repair, renovate, relocate, and more.
+Funds can be used to purchase, build, repair, or renovate a single-family home.
 Once the title is out of the borrowers’ names or they no longer live in the house, they must repay part or all of the subsidies received.

 This online eligibility tool can help potential borrowers see if they might qualify.